Prescott and Russell Recreational Trail

 Champlain, The Nation, Alfred and Plantagenet, and Clarence-Rockland.

 The trail primarily passes through farmland, with some forested sections.
-Because it runs along a railway right-of-way, it is quite flat.
-The trail surface is mainly stone dust, although it is paved near population centres.
+Because it runs along a former railway, it is quite flat.
+The trail surface is mainly stone dust, although it is paved near the rural population centres.
 Notable sights along the trail include the former railway station in Bourget and the bridge over the South Nation River near Plantagenet.
-Pavilions are located along the trail in Saint-Eugène, Vankleek Hill, Plantagenet, Bourget, and Hammond.
+Six pavilions are located along the trail in Saint-Eugène, Vankleek Hill, Plantagenet, Alfred, Bourget, and Hammond.

-The trail is used for a variety of purposes, including hiking, cycling, and snowmobiling (in the winter).
-Neither ATVs nor horse-riding are allowed on the trail, although horse-riding is allowed on the Prescott-Russell Trail Link.
+The trail is used for a variety of purposes, including cycling, walking and snowmobiling (in the winter).
+Neither ATVs nor horse-riding are allowed on the Trail, although horse-riding is allowed on the Prescott-Russell Trail Link.

-The route runs along the former roadbed of the Canadian Pacific line between Ottawa and Montreal, which is now owned by Via Rail.
+The route runs along the former roadbed of the Canadian Pacific line between Ottawa and Montreal, which was owned by Via Rail until 2021.
 The rails were lifted in 1986, while the trail was inaugurated in 2006.
-The agreement between Via and Prescott-Russell lasts until 2020.
+The agreement between Via and Prescott-Russell lasted until December 2021, when a non profit entity named the Sentier recreatif Prescott Russell Recreational Trail took over ownership and operations of the Trail.

 Potential closure

 In 2016, the Prescott-Russell announced that it was studying the idea of closing the trail, due to its $400,000 per year maintenance cost.

 The county ultimately decided in the 2017 budget to cut the trail maintenance budget to $200,000 a year.
 Further consultations on the viability of the trail have been held.

+An agreement was reached in December 2021 between VIA Rail, the Counties and the non-profit corporation for the ownership and management of the Trail going forward.